silvagabriel62/GCaptcha/README.md

 ### Tips & Troubleshooting

 **Script requirements**\
-This script will only work if the browser has cookies enabled.
+This script will only work if the browser has cookies and Javascript enabled, plus `iframe` support.
 It cannot run on servers which PHP session feature is not available somehow.
 Stable PHP 5.5 or newer is highly recommended.
 To use audio features, the browser must support HTML5 audio tags and Web Speech API interface.
+Uh, and be careful when customizing the _style.css_ file!
+Some appearance settings may work as a charm in all browsers, others not.

 **Using predefined words from a list**\
 If you want the user to be prompted with a range of predefined words instead of a random code, you can use our word list functionality.
 To do this, simply change the code generation method (in the _gcaptcha.php_ file) to option 2.
 The word list is read from the file _words.txt_, which consists of a simple database with one word per line, without trailing spaces.
 Modify this file to change the word list.
 You can also try using phrases or multiple words at once, just by setting each challenge in one line of this file.
 Just be careful when using very large word lists: they demand memory from your server and may decrease your page's loading performance.